arangodb/arangodb/Documentation/UserManual/UserManualReplication.md

 - replication is only supported between ArangoDB 1.4 masters and 1.4 slaves.
 It is currently not possible to replicate from/to other ArangoDB versions.
 - a replication applier cannot apply data from itself.
+- when doing the initial synchronisation from a master to a slave using the `sync` method, collections are not prevented from being dropped in-between.
+That means that when a client fetches the data for collections C1, C2, and C3 (in this order), it will start with collection C1.
+Any other client may come along and drop collection C3 in the meantime.
+When the client reaches collection C3, it will not find this collection anymore, and the initial sync will fail.
+This will be fixed until the 1.4 stable release.

 Replication Overhead {#UserManualReplicationOverhead}
 =====================================================